rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Volume populators

-After making beta release in v1.24, _volume populators_ have graduated to GA in this release.
+After being released as beta in v1.24, _volume populators_ have graduated to GA in v1.33.
 This newly stable feature provides a way to allow users to pre-populate volumes with data from various sources, and not just from PersistentVolumeClaim (PVC) clones or volume snapshots.
 The mechanism relies on the `dataSourceRef` field within a PersistentVolumeClaim.
 This field offers more flexibility than the existing `dataSource` field, and allows for custom resources to be used as data sources.